woomiz/resume/README.md

-# resume
+# Resume

-My resume,CV written in latex
+My resume/CV written in latex and hot reloaded with the help of `neovim` and `vimtex`.
+Full configuration for this setup can be found [here](https://github.com/woomiz/config)